jiangmiao/ruby-file-monitor/README.md

     If make a new directory in the watched directory, the new directory will be watched automatically.

-2. Enable Ignored Dirs:
+2. Support Ignore Dirs:

     Any directory matched Regexp pattern ignored_dirs will not be watched.

-3. Enable Ignored Files:
+3. Support Ignore Files:

     Any files matched Regexp pattern ignored_files will not be recorded.